Student Assessment responsibilities:

-- assessments for dyslexia identification are handled by the dyslexia coordinator.
+- assessments for dyslexia identification are handled by the Director of Academic Support.

-- assessments for gifted and talented identification are coordinated by the Executive Director of Student Achievement.
+- assessments for gifted and talented identification are coordinated by the Coordinator of G/T.

-- diagnostic reading assessments are coordinated by the Director of Intervention Services.
+- diagnostic reading assessments are coordinated by the Director of Academic Support.

-- RTI (Response To Intervention) assessments are done using AIMSWeb and are coordinated by the Director of Intervention Services.
+- RTI (Response To Intervention) assessments are done using AIMSWeb and are coordinated by the Director of Academic Support.